Brakket/3V3-Soccer-Simulator/README.md

-# Project AI

-3V3 soccer simulator
+# Soccer simulator project with pygame

+Requires pygame to run

+Play option does not work at the moment (only spectate)